-- Encourage dairy operators to take advantage of programs available to them for testing herds for Johne's.
-There are programs available through the Division of Animal Health and Extension to help diagnose and control this disease. - Work with NRCS and the State Conservationist to ensure that all dairy producers are aware of the conservation programs and assistance available to them. - Work with state legislators to develop and enact legislation that allows for the sale of raw milk in New Jersey. - Work with the State Department of Health and interested consumer groups to develop regulations and standards to allow the sale of all raw milk and raw milk products within the State of New Jersey. - Support value-added business endeavors that allow dairy producers to process their own milk to create locally produced dairy products that can be sold on-farm or through local businesses in an effort to promote local agriculture.
+Encourage dairy operators to take advantage of programs available to them for testing herds for Johne's.
+There are programs available through the Division of Animal Health and Extension to help diagnose and control this disease.

-- Work with the State Department of Health and other related groups to develop or clarify reasonable regulations and standards to ensure on-farm milk/milk product processing is an easy, achievable opportunity. - Promote the sale of on-farm pasteurized milk and milk products within the State of New Jersey. - Identify current and potential farm markets and other agricultural enterprises that would be interested in the inclusion of a local source of dairy products to complement their current source of fresh market products that are currently sold. - Identify and develop sources of funding through small business, rural enterprise development, or similar state sources of funding to promote business continuity and ensure a core base of dairy production in New Jersey.
+- Work with NRCS and the State Conservationist to ensure that all dairy producers are aware of the conservation programs and assistance available to them. - Work with state legislators to develop and enact legislation that allows for the sale of raw milk in New Jersey. - Work with the State Department of Health and interested consumer groups to develop regulations and standards to allow the sale of all raw milk and raw milk products within the State of New Jersey. - Support value-added business endeavors that allow dairy producers to process their own milk to create locally produced dairy products that can be sold on-farm or through local businesses in an effort to promote local agriculture. - Work with the State Department of Health and other related groups to develop or clarify reasonable regulations and standards to ensure on-farm milk/milk product processing is an easy, achievable opportunity. - Promote the sale of on-farm pasteurized milk and milk products within the State of New Jersey. - Identify current and potential farm markets and other agricultural enterprises that would be interested in the inclusion of a local source of dairy products to complement their current source of fresh market products that are currently sold. - Identify and develop sources of funding through small business, rural enterprise development, or similar state sources of funding to promote business continuity and ensure a core base of dairy production in New Jersey.

 The organizations involved with the EQIP Ag Water Quality Steering Committee must work together to find affordable systems for livestock farms to prevent and/or correct non-point source pollution problems.
 Farm Bureau should continue to support dairy farms by ensuring that adequate financial and technical assistance is available for farm improvements.
-Currently Farm Bureau is working on a bill that would exempt physical structures built as part of a water quality grant or cost share from local taxation as a property improvement.